Full Body Surf Exercises – Muscle Isolation is NOT the answer

 You Need To Use Single Arm Exercises!!

-It’s time to show you some rad surf exercises that I strongly believe every surfer should utilise in their surf training workouts at some point.
+It’s time to show you some rad surf exercises that I strongly believe every surfer should utilize in their surf training workouts at some point.

 Single Arm Pushes and Pulls